-Authentication that is commensurate with the risk of the transaction is an intrinsic part of the example transactions deemed to be lower-risk, customer ID and password are used.
-For transactions with
+Authentication that is commensurate with the risk of the transaction is an intrinsic part of the example implementations.
+Users are authenticated based upon the shopping transaction's level of risk.
+For transactions deemed to be lower risk, customer ID and password are used.
+For transactions with increased risk, U2F MFA is used.